lynx-json/jsua-lynx/README.md

 # jsua-lynx (PRELIMINARY DOCUMENTATION)
-Extensions to the `jsua` package for the Lynx media type.
+Extensions to the `jsua` package for the Lynx JSON media type.

 `building.build` accepts `content` and then:
-  * parses it as Lynx
+  * parses it as Lynx JSON
   * creates a `result` object `{ content, node }`
   * passes the `result` object to `builders.nodeViewBuilder`